Skip to content

 3. One-line description -- what the project does

-4. Tech stack -- language, frontend, backend, database, cache, infrastructure, test runner, package manager
+4. Tech stack -- language, frontend, backend, database, infrastructure, test runner, package manager, commands

 The defaults work well for most TypeScript/React/Node projects: